 The rest of the way, we had the road pretty much to ourselves, besides meeting the occasional Alpine Marmot.
 It got chillier and chillier the more I advanced towards the summit and the sometimes strong gusts of winds made the real feel of the second half rather arctic.

 Close to the summit, I had to get off my bike and plow through the snow to be able to continue the last 400 meters or so, but I really wanted to reach the Pantani monument there.

 Paula was lucky to be able to turn the car on a small plateau – going down backwards would have been impossible…

 On our way down – in the car, because I didn’t want to descend the treacherous road on my bike – we ran into another traffic jam, albeit smaller and more quickly resolved this time.

-All in all, this has probably been the most beautiful pass I’ve climbed thus far.
+All in all, this has been one of the most beautiful passes I’ve climbed thus far.

 More general info on the Fauniera here.

 Trip: 25.2 kilometers / 1,645 meters elevation (Garmin).